- Accessible toilets

 Garden is accessed via Blessington, Tennyson, Dickens and Herbert Streets St Kilda.
-If locked in after closing there is a turnstile exit into Herbert Street.
+If you are locked in after closing, there is a turnstile exit into Herbert Street.

 Google Map St Kilda Botanical Gardens

-96 tram to the Acland Street / Barkly Street junction and walk along Blessington Street or the 67 tram to Brighton Road / Mozart Street junction and walk along Mozart Street.
+Take the 96 tram to the Acland Street and Barkly Street junction then walk along Blessington Street to the Gardens.
+Or take the 67 tram to Brighton Road and Mozart Street junction and walk along Mozart Street.

 Catch the Sandringham train to Balaclava station, walk or catch a tram west along Carlisle Street, cross St Kilda Road, walk one block along Blessington Street.

 Bus routes 246, 600, 922, 923, 246 run along Barkley Street St Kilda, get off near the corner of Barkley Street and Blessington Street and walk one block to the gardens.

 Free unrestricted all day parking is available around the gardens, check local signs for more information.
 Penalties apply for camping in a vehicle.

 Download the Travel Smart Map of Port Phillip (PDF 2.5 MB).

 Dogs must be on leash and are not permitted within 5 metres of the playground.
 Penalties apply.
 No cycling is permitted through the gardens.
 Please do not feed the animals living in and visiting the gardens.

 About the Gardens